GFDRR/rdl-standard/docs/guides/datasets/packaging.md

 ![Screenshot](../../img/raster_clip.jpg)
 ```

 Structuring risk data well when it is generated and before it is delivered to a client is important to ensure data folder are intuitive to search, and make dataset upload more efficient (and it is easier to do first time than changing the structure later).
-Decisions on how to structure risk data should be taken on a project-by-project basis, because there is a wide variety of how data are structured depending on the components of a project.
+Decisions on how to structure risk data need to be taken on a project-by-project basis, because there is a wide variety of how data are structured depending on the components of a project.
 For a country-scale analysis, we advise to follow the following structure of folders when preparing data for delivery / upload to a risk data catalog:

 ```
 <country>_<project_name>